VIVEKLUCKY1848/PHP-Code-Share/README.md

 # PHP-Code-Share

-General PHP Code snippets without which a developer's hassle rises up drastically.
+General PHP Code snippets to ease a developer's life and save his time.